The United Kingdom set up The Law Commission in 1965.

 Placing a postage stamp bearing the monarch’s head upside down on an envelope is considered as act of treason.

-Also, defacing or destroying anything bearing a likeness of the monarch is illegal, which means burning paper money, bending coins or tearing a stamp apart.
+Also, defacing or destroying anything bearing a likeness of the monarch is illegal.

 The Library Offenses Act of 1898 makes it illegal to gamble in a library.